TheEmpty/grafana-prowl-notifier/README.md

 ## Setup
 * `docker run --rm -p 3333:3333 -v $(pwd):/config theempty/grafana-prowl-notifier /config/config.json`
-* Add as webhook in Grafana notification policy.
+* Add as webhook in Grafana notification policy with the path of `/webhooks/grafana` ex: `http://127.0.0.1/webhooks/grafana`
 * In the grafana policy, set max limit to `0` for unlimited.

 ## Scaling Considerations